arthurabia/arthurabia/README.md

 ### Bonjour 👋

-I’m a UX person, learning Game Dev with [Godot](https://godotengine.org/) !
+I’m a UX researcher, tinkering here and there !